FraPagano/Monza-Circuit-Mobile-Robot-Simulator-/README.md

  - `void Drive(float min_left, float min_right, float min_front, float ranges [])`: This is the function that drives the robot into the circuit.
 This function will be called in the Callback function so that the instructions will be looped.
 The implementation logic is quite simple: the minimum distances around the robot are continuously updated.
 If the distace in front of the robot is less than 1.5 then a turning method is activated.
 If no walls closer than 1.5 are detected in the front direction the robot is simply going straight.
 In order to read all the data from the laser sensor which the robot is equipped with, I implemented a subscriber to the `"/base_scan"` topic.
 This topic uses a message of type [`sensor_msgs::LaserScan`](http://docs.ros.org/en/api/sensor_msgs/html/msg/LaserScan.html) whose field called `ranges`  is an array of 721 elements.
 Such array provide us the distances from the walls in every direction around the robot.
 Element 0 give us the distance from the wall on the right side and the 721st element give us the distance on the left side.
 The logic is quite simple: if the distance on the right is less than the distance on the left, the robot is turning left.
 And the opposite is also true.
 Furthermore, the front left/right directions are checked in order to avoid the robot to bump into the wall when its velocity is high.

 The array's checked spans are:

 	 - Left side, corresponding to the 0-100 array span.
 	 - Right side, corresponding to the 620-720 array span.
 	 - Front direction, corresponding to the 300-420 array span.
 	 - Front-left side, corresponding to the 450-510 array span.
 	 - Front-right side, corresponding to the 170-230 array span

-Here's a picture that clarify that concept:
+Here's a picture that clarify this concept:

 <p align="center">
 <img src="https://github.com/FraPagano/RT_Assignment_2/blob/main/Videos%2C%20gifs%20%20and%20images/Scan.jpg" height=320 width=380>